West Bath, Maine

 West Bath is a town in Sagadahoc County, Maine, United States.
 The population was 1,910 at the 2020 census.
 A sub-locality of West Bath is Winnegance.
-West Bath is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
+West Bath is part of the Portland-South Portland-Biddeford metropolitan area.

 History

-Winnegance Carrying Place, located between Winnegance Creek on the Kennebec River and Winnegance Bay on the New Meadow River, was a busy canoe portage for the Kennebec Abenaki Indians.
+Winnegance Carrying Place, located between Winnegance Creek on the Kennebec River and Winnegance Bay on the New Meadows River, was a busy canoe portage for the Kennebec Abenaki people.
 The area was first a portion of Georgetown, incorporated in 1716, then of Bath, incorporated in 1781.
 West Bath was set off and incorporated as a town on February 14, 1844.
 When the population was 603 in 1858, industries included a gristmill, sawmill and clapboard, shingle and lath machines.
 West Bath is today a suburb of Bath and Brunswick.